 Several hours before you’re ready to bake, remove the starter from the fridge and stir it together if there is any separation or liquid floating on the surface.

-Discard excess if necessary and feed the starter.
+Discard excess if necessary and feed the starter (enough for the recipe plus 100g or so extra to store).
 As soon as the refreshed starter peaks in the jar, it’s ready to go.

 After you use most of the starter for baking, place the lid snuggly on the remaining starter and place it back in the refrigerator.

 This is all the attention your starter will need as long as you bake at least once a week.
-If you take a break from baking, pull your starter out once weekly, feed it, and place it back in the fridge.
+If you take an extended break from baking, pull your starter out once weekly, feed it, and place it back in the fridge.

 Reviving a Sluggish or Neglected Sourdough Starter